Karkaraly National Park: The Spirit in the Mountains

 The woman replied, “Make me young and beautiful!”

 The lord of the mountain then said, “Go back home.
 I have granted your request.”

 No sooner had the old woman taken one step towards home, when she felt an extraordinary lightness.
 Jumping from stone to stone, she rushed down the mountain, where her husband and son awaited her.
 But there was no joy in the reunion.
 After seeing how her husband was a decrepit, feeble, old man, the young wife decided to leave his yurt.
 Saddened by these events, the old man also went to the wizard and asked him to return his wife.
 His wish was also granted.

 When the old man had returned to his yurt, he met his wife.
 The woman was no longer the young, capricious woman of a few days before.
 She was now even more bent and aged.
 Her husband also seemed to be much older than before.
 Now the son decided to try his luck.
 He climbed the peak and asked the spirit of the mountains to return his parents to how they were 3 days before.
 The son's desire was fulfilled and the family began to live happily again.
 Everything seemed to be as it should, and their journey to the cave was nearly forgotten.
 But occasionally the old woman, with her hand shading the sun from her eyes, would glance at the mouth of the cave where the spirit lived and would remember her second youth.

-The House of the Forest Warden
+House of the Forest Warden

-This building is one of the most famous buildings in this area.
+This building is one of the most well-known buildings in this area.
 It was built between 1910 and 1913 near the village of Komissarovka.
 The wooden house was constructed and decorated by the woodcarver Oomeltcen Smetankinym.
 Construction of the house of the forest warden was completed in 1913.
-The first owner of this beautiful and interesting structure was forest warden L. S. Sadovnichy.
+The first owner of this structure was forest warden L. S. Sadovnichy.